-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Learn more about Linkody contributor guidelines on this page.

-Since they’re a link building tool then going with a topic related to building links will help your pitch stand out.
+Since they’re a link building tool, focusing there will help your pitch stand out.

 What They Want